Diana Gamage slapped with overseas travel ban

 A writ application was filed in the Court of Appeal in 2022 by activist Oshala Herath seeking an order to disqualify Gamage’s seat in Parliament.

-The Criminal Investigations Department (CID) had also been ordered by court to investigate into Gamage’s passport, birth certificate and National Identity Card (NIC) (Colombo Gazette)
+The Criminal Investigations Department (CID) had also been ordered by court to investigate into Gamage’s passport, birth certificate and National Identity Card (NIC).
+(Colombo Gazette)